maubanel/bnb/VisualDesign.md

  </kbd>

 ## Color Swatches

+We chose these colors because they provide a since of traditon and up-scale values.
+We want our customers to leave with a suit that provides the best version of themselves.

 <kbd>
    <img src="Images/colorpallet.jpg">
  </kbd>

- We chose these colors because they provide a since of traditonal and up-scale values.
-We want our customers to leave with a suit that provides the best version of themselves.

 ## Logo / Brand (First Pass)

 Here below are our first pass of potential logos for the website.
 We we're going for a simplistic design which showcases our business's mission and tagline "Since 1973".
 Also, incorporating some suit accessories like a bow tie or vest to the logo to help make it stand out.